 R160B: IND/BMT 8713-8972 (5 car units) Kawasaki 2005+ 260 cars

 The first 160B train was delivered in the summer of 2005, and the fleet was proposed for the Q line, but began testing on the N. Some sort of electronic problem had the 30 day acceptance test pulled from that line, and moved to the A. After the test was finished, the problem was fixed, and the cars finally began running on the N. The R160A-1’s are the four car units for the eastern division, and would fill out that section, along with the 143's already there.
-The R160A-2's are 5 car units that were generally believed to be intended to comprise 12 short trains for the G, which may be one of the next lines to get the new technology.
-At that point, the G, which will by then be permanently cut back out of Queens all times, may be transferred to Coney Island Yard, and the South section (District 5).
+The R160A-2's are 5 car units that were generally believed to be intended to comprise 12 short trains for the G, though were never sent there.
 However, the acceptance tests also occurred on the A, and soon, the cars started going into service on the N. Both fleets were also later added to the Q as more came in, and when the base order was complete, then the entire east, and a good chunk of the south would consist of identical new cars (with the exception of the east being four car units).

 With these deliveries, older cars once again began being retired.
 It had been long reported that the worst of the slants, 42's and 38's and the oddball GE 32's would go first.
 At one point, when an R44 was suddenly retired due to structural problems, it was reported that those cars, which were not even scheduled to be replaced until later option orders, were in such bad condition that they would be the first to go.
 Even though they are stainless steel on the outside, they are still carbon steel in the framework, and on the outer band beneath the windows, so they suffer severe corrosion.
 The 38's, 40's and 42's are similarly constructed, and also in bad condition; some being patched with "Bondo" glue or metal tape!
 The 32's, 46's and newer cars are entirely stainless steel, however, and can last much longer.
 So the proposal for a while was that as 160's fill the N/Q, the 68A's would move to the A, along with some 68's.
 All of the remaining R-42's would be transferred from the east to the south, and then begin replacing the worst of the cars there.